 Finally, you will work on Fluency and Spontaneity through gradually less controlled but usually PLANNED communicative tasks, until you get to complete autonomy (this starts in the unit in hand but will continue later on) At this point, task-planning shouldn’t be necessary any longer.
 This task-supported phase is key and is often neglected by many on the basis that there is not much time available.
 My counter-arguments are laid out below:

-(1) with year 7 to 9 (UK system) students, scrap lengthy, cumbersome, useless and time-consuming end-of-unit assessments; instead, assess the students every five or six weeks through short and easy-to-mark low-stake assessments worth about 10 to 20% of the overall final grade – this helps you keep track of your students’ progress- and through frequent retrieval practice (verifying the uptake of the target chunks);
+(1) with year 7 to 9 (UK system) students, scrap lengthy, cumbersome, useless and time-consuming end-of-unit assessments; instead, assess the students every five or six lessons through short and easy-to-mark low-stake assessments worth about 10 to 20% of the overall final grade – this helps you keep track of your students’ progress- and through frequent retrieval practice (verifying the uptake of the target chunks);

 (2) in year 7 to 9 high-stake tests are not that important and if done in massive doses they can be counterproductive;

 (3) in Stimmt, Viva, Studio, Mira, Expo, etc. the end-of-unit assessments are UNSCIENTIFIC and UNRELIABLE on a number of accounts (e.g. construct validity, internal and external validity, face validity, etc.) – hence, wasting three lessons on them doesn’t yield useful data at all;

 (4) automaticity (fluency) training yields learning that is long-lasting;

 (5) any assessment data you obtain at the end of a unit is of little use in terms of advancing learning, as you can’t go back and re-teach a unit, can you, if you find out several of your students are not doing well;

 (6) ending a term with the thing students hate the most (tests) is the worst thing you can do for students’ motivation – the last few lessons of a terms should be used to celebrate learning and showing students they CAN DO languages, thereby enhancing their self-efficacy (you can still assess them in the process if you really want in less threatening ways, by observing and listening in as they carry out tasks);

 (7) you still get the data your senior management wants by having several smaller and easy-to-mark low-stake assessments;